Tuxdiver/MMM-Rest/README.md

 ## Changelog
 2016-10-27: incompatible changes: the "suffix" and "digits" parameters are removed and replaced by a "format" parameter!
 Please check your config!
 2018-02-02: added ranges to format parameter
+2024-03-21: added `tableID` config option to permit multiple instances of the module

 ## Known Issues
 - had a problem with remote URLs an AJAX: changed to node_helper.js to collect data